2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2004-S Proof DCAM Sacagawea Dollar Value

-The 2004-S Proof DCAM Sacagawea Dollar represents an accessible entry point for collectors interested in the proof Sacagawea series.
-Struck at the San Francisco Mint with a production of 2,965,422 pieces, this proof issue was intended exclusively for collectors rather than circulation.
+The 2004-S Proof DCAM Sacagawea Dollar represents one of the most accessible ways to own a certified, high-quality piece from the series.
+Struck at the San Francisco Mint with a production of 2,965,422 pieces, this proof was intended exclusively for collectors.

 2004-S Proof DCAM Sacagawea Dollar Price/Grade Chart